skibblenybbles/jquery-platinum/README.md

 The effect is to create an expressive array utility that mimics the slicing and stepping provided by Python's list implementation.

-#### Arguments:

 Argument    | Description
 ------------|------------
 `values`    | a JavaScript Array or array-like object.
 `start`     | (optional) the index into the array where the iteration will start.
 It may be negative to index from the end of the array.
 If set to `null` or `undefined`, the value is set to the "start" of the array appropriate for the sign of the `step` argument.

-*   `values` a JavaScript Array or array-like object.
-*   `start` (optional) the index into the array where the iteration will start.
+`end`       | (optional) the index into the array where the iteration will stop (non-inclusive).
 It may be negative to index from the end of the array.
-If set to `null` or `undefined`, the value is set to the "start" of the array appropriate for the sign of the `step` argument.
-*   `end` (optional) the index into the array where the iteration will stop (non-inclusive).
-It may be negative to index from the end of the array.
 If set to `null` or `undefined`, the value is set to the "end" of the array appropriate for the sign of the `step` argument.
-*   `step` (optional) The amount by which to increment the array index counter during iteration.
+`step`      | (optional) The amount by which to increment the array index counter during iteration.
 Use positive values to iterate forward and negative values to iterate in reverse.
 A value of `0` will be changed to `1` to avoid infinite iteration.

-#### Returns:
+##### Returns:

 A new JavaScript Array with sliced and stepped values from the original `values` argument.